 An active, curious 10-year-old who loves the outdoors, animals, and history, but might need a boost of confidence regarding their own physical or social abilities.

-Parents should be ready to discuss the 'Rise of Empire' subtitle.
-Roosevelt's views on expansionism and the Panama Canal require some modern context regarding indigenous rights and international sovereignty.
+Parents should be ready to discuss the 'Rise of Empire' subtitle and Roosevelt's role in the Panama Canal project.
+Be prepared to discuss the displacement and treatment of indigenous populations during this period, and the ethical implications of American intervention in other countries' affairs.
 A parent might see their child avoiding physical challenges or feeling defeated by a recurring health issue and want to show them a historical figure who overcame similar hurdles.

 Younger readers (age 8) will be drawn to the detailed illustrations and the 'cowboy' persona.
 Older readers (age 11-12) will better grasp the political nuances of the 'Square Deal' and the strategic nature of his foreign policy.